 - What are the benefits and risks of each treatment option?

 - What would you recommend given my situation?

 - What is my prognosis?

 - Can I take a few days to decide on the course of treatment that feels right to me?

 - Do I need to start treatment immediately?
 Why?

 We welcome your questions.
 Come to us to learn about your diagnosis, to confide in us about your personal goals, and to ensure that you have considered all of the best available treatment options.

 We Care about You

 Getting a second opinion is a thoughtful process.
 It can empower you on your journey toward health.
 Our doctors partner with you, making sure you have the information you need to choose the right course of treatment for you.

 A second opinion offers you the information you need to make this major decision.
 It is your life, but you do not have to do this alone.
-Come to Mount Sinai Chelsea where we can help you.
+Come to the Blavatnik Family – Chelsea Medical Center at Mount Sinai where we can help you.